The End of The Guelph Mercury and The Future of The Hamilton Spectator

 Metroland Owns The Mercury and The Spectator

 Across North America, local daily newspapers are folding.
-The Mercury’s end, as part of this trend, is only a bullet point on the list of shuttered newspapers.
-It’s story is similar to that of other smaller cities.
+As part of this trend, the Mercury’s end is only a bullet point on the list of shuttered newspapers.

 For Hamilton, this is more than a bullet point.
 The end of the Mercury is a gut check.

-The Mercury is part of the same newspaper conglomerate as The Hamilton Spectator and was one of three, now two, dailies owned by Torstar’s Metroland west group and share the same regional publisher.
+The Mercury is part of the same newspaper conglomerate as The Hamilton Spectator and was one of three, now two, dailies owned by Torstar’s Metroland West group and share the same regional publisher.
 The other remaining daily is the Waterloo Region Record.

 The same regional publisher who ended The Mercury will play a key role in deciding the fate of our local daily.

-Shutting a newspaper is a complex decision and there are many considerations at play, here are two we’ll look at: real estate and the local market.
+Shutting a newspaper is a complex decision, and there are many considerations at play.

 Real Estate More Valuable than The Newspaper Company

-Most newspapers headquarters are located on prime land, often prime downtown land.
-For many dailies, their real estate – often built and expanded during their best days following the Second World War – more than they are capable of holding with their declining revenues.
+For many dailies, their real estate – often built and expanded during their best days following the Second World War – is more than they can hold with their declining revenues.

 Statue of Atlas at Rockefeller Centre in New Year City.